RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 Answer:
 D. Solid-state drives (SSDs) are currently the most efficient and durable storage technology, so cloud providers will favor them.
 All the other options are older technologies that employ magnetic media in one form or another, while SSD employs electronic circuitry to store data.

-	120. What is the type of cloud storage arrangement that involves the use of associating metadata with the saved data?
+### Question # 120 - What is the type of cloud storage arrangement that involves the use of associating metadata with the saved data?
 		A. Volume
 		B. Block
 		C. Object